keer4n/docs.actionml.com/h_ur_input.md

     - **Primary indicators**: This is required by the UR algorithm.
 It is a record of the type of thing you want to recommend&mdash;buy, play, watch, read, etc. This should include the items from which you will recommend.

-    - **Secondary events**: These encode anything else we know about the user that we think may be an indicator of taste&mdash;category or genre preference, location, pageviews, location, user profile data, tag preference, likes, follows, shares, even search terms.
+    - **Secondary events**: These encode anything else we know about the user that we think may be an indicator of taste&mdash;category or genre preference, location, pageviews, user profile data, tag preference, likes, follows, shares, even search terms.

  2. **Item property changes** are always tied to items and are used to set, change, or unset properties of items.
 User properties are not supported with property change events only through  preference indicators/usage events.